 Environmental Disaster: The Flare Crisis

-By 2185, the water supply was rapidly dwindling and increased solar radiation took its toll on planet life.
-That year, a solar flare ignited a substantial portion of the Bilitrium-laced atmosphere and made all land on the Northern hemisphere (which tilted toward the sun) instantly uninhabitable, killing hundreds of thousands; even on the Southern hemisphere, inhabitants were dying of dehydration and radiation exposure, and fewer infants survived childbirth.
-The scientists who had warned of the impending disaster were proven correct, and Sidonians knew they were in danger of becoming extinct.
+By 2085 (note: dates are approximate as they do not correlate well to Stardate format), Sinam had grown more unstable.
+The planet's water supply was rapidly dwindling and increased solar radiation took its toll on planet life.
+That year, a solar flare ignited a substantial portion of the Bilitrium-laced atmosphere and made all land on the Northern hemisphere (which is tilted toward the sun) instantly uninhabitable, killing hundreds of thousands; even on the Southern hemisphere, deaths from dehydration and radiation exposure increased exponentially, and fetus/infant mortality threatened the population's future.
+The research scientists who had warned of the impending disaster were proven correct, and Sidonians knew they were in danger of extinction.

 Many scientists believed the planet was doomed, and turned to interplanetary communication and travel as the best answers to finding a new habitable home within their system.
-Some inventors, led by the influential Onn family (husband Tav--full name: Ve'ne'ko'tav'onn--and prime wife Ayul--full name: Ve'ne'sa'ayul'onn), developed more powerful airships, machines capable of withstanding the toxicity and deadly heat of the upper atmosphere; these were intended to encourage development of rain through cloud seeding.
+Some inventors, led for generations by the influential Onn family (currently headed by husband Tav--full name: Ve'ne'ko'tav'onn--and prime wife Ayul--full name: Ve'ne'sa'ayul'onn), developed airships better capable of withstanding the toxicity and deadly heat of the upper atmosphere; these were intended to encourage development of rain through cloud seeding.

 The Propagation Act and Sidonian Society